andrewmcguinn/Europe_Agri_msc-da-sept-24-sem-1-ca2/README.md

 **Harnessing Data and Statistics to Drive Innovation and Sustainability in Irish Agriculture**

-## 🚀 Recruiter Summary

-A machine learning and statistical analysis project completed as part of an **MSc in Data Analytics**, applying classification, regression, and hypothesis testing techniques to agricultural data.
-The project focuses on **model optimisation**, **handling imbalanced data**, and **robust evaluation**, demonstrating strong predictive performance using Random Forest and KNN models.

----

 ## 📌 Overview

 This project investigates how **data science, statistical analysis, and machine learning** can be leveraged to support **innovation and sustainability within Irish agriculture**.